Nantes is a city that will surprise you. It is a city you must visit if you make a road trip through Brittany or spend a weekend here.

 The Hangar Bananas (HAB Galerie)

-The Hangar 21 plus known as Hangar bananes was built in the mid-20th century to store shipments coming from Africa with bananas and pineapples.
+Hangar 21, known as Hangar Bananes, was built in the mid-20th century to store shipments from Africa with bananas and pineapples.

-In 2007 it was rehabilitated as a place for exhibitions and in its surroundings grew a leisure area with bars and restaurants, which is full of life on weekends .
+In 2007, it was rehabilitated as a place for exhibitions, and in its surroundings, there grew a leisure area with bars and restaurants, which is full of life on the weekends.

-Throughout the year you’re going to find different exhibitions, in summer especially, you will find exhibitions by internationally renowned artists.
+Throughout the year, you’re going to find different exhibitions.
+In the summer especially, you will find exhibitions by internationally renowned artists.

-It’s definitely a ideal place to spend a Friday or Saturday afternoon and have a drink at some of the surrounding bars.
+It’s definitely an ideal place to spend a Friday or Saturday afternoon and has a drink at one of the surrounding bars.

 LU: Lieu Unique.
 The old biscuit factory

-Shows change during the year, you can find live music, theater, dj’s.
-The price of tickets varies depending on the show, sometimes it is free and sometimes not, our recommendation is that you look on its website. http://www.lelieuunique.com/
+Shows change during the year.
+You can find live music, theater, and DJs.
+The price of tickets varies depending on the show, sometimes it is free, and sometimes not, we recommend that you look on its website. https://www.lelieuunique.com/

 The Tower of Brittany

-For me the ugliest building in Nantes city center, but it has great views of the City.
+For me, this is the ugliest building in Nantes’ city center, but it has great views of the city.

-It was built in the 70s, has a height of 144 meters and on the 32nd floor there is a panoramic terrace with 360 degree views of the city and a bar called “Le Nid” that you definitely have to visit in Nantes.
+It was built in the 70s, has a height of 144 meters and on the 32nd floor, there is a panoramic terrace with a 360-degree view of the city and a bar called “Le Nid” that you definitely have to visit in Nantes.